foglamp/foglamp-filter-rms/README.rst

 Note, peak values may be less than individual values of the input if the asset value does not fall to or below zero.
 Where a data value swings between negative and positive values then the peak value will be greater than the maximum value in the data stream.
+For example if the minimum value of a data point in the sample set is 0.3 and the maximum is 3.4 then the peak value will be 3.1.
+If the maximum value is 2.4 and the minimum is zero then the peak will be 2.4.
+If the maximum value is 1.7 and the minimum is -0.5 then the peak value will be 2.2.

 The user may also choose to include or not the raw data that is used to calculate the RMS values via a switch in the configuration.